Who Is Rosie?

 She was a genuine “bad dog”.

 After 6 months her obedience was to the level that it is in the pictures and videos you see throughout this site.
 After 9 months she could be safely allowed to meet dogs and was beginning to play politely.
 The transformation wasn’t easy, but it was absolutely worth it.
-3 years later and she’s been a mentor dog for hundreds of others.
+6 years later and she’s been a mentor dog for thousands of others.
 Now she LOVES to play with dogs.
 She loves to be pet by strangers.
 She’s a social butterfly and a sweetheart.

 She was belligerent, headstrong, manipulative, aggressive, and tough.
 She was the epitome of the “worst case dog”.
 She convinced me that if that dog could become this dog, any dog can become their owner’s perfect dog.
 It only takes the right methods and mindset combined with dedication and determination.

 Rosie is now my constant companion, my “demo dog”, my business partner, and my best friend.